 Often a figurative element, maybe flowers or a house, forms a central focus in a quilt, reminiscent of sampler layouts.

 American Crazy quilts were frequently, though not always, organized in blocks, often completed with the addition of a wide border.
 These borders were sometimes left plain, but often were embroidered with garlands of flowers.
 Evidence of pattern marking has been found on some of these embroidered borders.
-Frilled borders were also used in both America and the United Kingdom.
+Frilled (ruffled) borders were also used in both the United States and the United Kingdom.
 Occasionally, lace borders have been added, but this seems slightly more common in the United Kingdom.

 In the United Kingdom, it appears the patches were more commonly arranged in an all-over pattern, but it is often possible to see where large sections of Crazy work have been put together and the joins disguised.